 Currently in my graduate studies, I am interested in studying how levels and instability in early-life socioeconomic resources impact the behavioral and brain correlates of internalizing psychopathology in youth.

-I am also a student chair in the NACS Outreach Committee, and have actively participated in outreach efforts within the Diversity and Inclusion Committee as well!
+I am a chair in the NACS Outreach Committee, and have actively participated in outreach efforts within the Diversity and Inclusion Committee!

 Areas of Interest